 The very first step when starting your business is not to build a website

 The same is true for you in your business.
 You won’t be successful as a business owner unless you take the required steps to get there.
 You cannot truly become successful as a business owner if you refuse to take those steps, or if you don’t understand what they are in the business world.
 Many people think that the very first step you need to take is to get a website.
 But that actually isn’t true.
 And if you don’t know that, then you’re going to struggle to be truly successful.

 The same is true for your followers and your customers.
 They can’t get to where you are, and to where you know they can eventually be, without taking certain steps.
 There are things that they don’t know.

-For example, let’s say that you are a chef and you’re going to start an online website, teaching other people how to become expert chefs.
-Well, you can’t just roll him in neck-deep into the pool and expect them to swim.
+For example, let’s say that you are a chef and you’re going to start a website teaching other people how to become expert chefs.
+Well, you can’t just roll them neck-deep into the pool and expect them to swim.
 First, you’re going to teach them what some basic terms are.
 They need to understand words like blanching or poaching or al dente or basting, right?

 Once they’ve learned all of the sets of skills, maybe they need to then learn how to plate a meal.
 But you have to take them through those steps, somewhat sequentially, in order for them to truly become the chef they want to be.
 And in that process, you will teach them things they did not know that they did not know.